flixi67/PACT-data-wrangling/README.md

 ## How was the data collected?

 The data was collected by student coders.
-For that purpose, a database was set up containing the coding modalities according to the codebook (LINK CODEBOOK).
+For that purpose, a database was set up containing the coding modalities according to the [codebook](https://dataverse.harvard.edu/file.xhtml?fileId=10230088&version=1.0).
 Through this procedure, the quality of the raw output was improved.
 The coders underwent individual training with the project lead Sabine Otto in order to complete the task.
 We carried out intercoder reliability tests in order to assure a consistent quality of the data.

 Contributors:
 Masumi Honda, Sofia Kahma, Joanna Grace Nakabiito, and Felix Kube.
-Special thanks go to Hannah Smidt (https://hannahsmidt.com/), who introduced us to the coding procedure.
+Special thanks go to [Hannah Smidt](https://hannahsmidt.com/), who introduced us to the coding procedure.

 ## In this repository